mucommander/mucommander/readme.txt

  - New file icons for Mac OS X and Windows executables, libraries, Java, Powerpoint and Visual studio files
  - New toolbar icon for 'Reveal in desktop'
  - New 'Report a bug' item in 'Help' menu
+ - Windows: new mucommander.exe launcher replacing both mucommander.bat and mucommander.jar

 Improvements:
  - Major code cleanup before source code release
- - Improved file handling performance
+ - Improved file handling performance, especially under Windows
  - Optimized handling of Zip and Tar archives which can now be accessed much faster
  - Faster table rendering
  - Toolbar and command bar now contextually show whether the action can be triggered or not